vnaswa/Disease-Prediction/README.md

-Here’s an expanded version of the GitHub project description:

----

 # Disease Prediction Using Machine Learning

 This project is a **Disease Prediction System** that uses machine learning algorithms to diagnose diseases based on symptoms provided by the user.
 It is designed to predict possible diseases using three different models: **Decision Tree**, **Random Forest**, and **Naive Bayes**.
 The system features a **Graphical User Interface (GUI)** created using **Tkinter**, making it easy for users to input symptoms and get predictions.